 “It is important to remember that you do have rights which are described in your insurance policy handbook.
 A health insurance policy is a contract between you, the policy holder, and the insurance company.
 A denial is a “contract dispute,” and your appeal must be based both on the reason for the denial and provisions in your insurance policy, contract or Summary Plan Description.” –Patient Advocate Foundation

 Dino Scanio is a pediatric orthotist in Tampa, Florida and the clinic director and founder of the FOOT Foundation.
-He is also the father of a son with mitochondrial disease.
+He is also the father of a son with Related to the mitochondria. disease.
 The article shared above was written before his son’s official diagnosis of mitochondrial disease and has been published previously in Florida Crossroads Magazine and in the UMDF newsletter.
 For more information on the FOOT Foundation, please visit www.footfoundation.org.